mahmoudimus/atlassian-util-concurrent/readme.md

         ...
     </dependencies>

-For Gradle add fugue as a dependency to your `dependencies` section:
+For Gradle add atlassian-util-concurrent as a dependency to your `dependencies` section:

-    compile 'io.atlassian.fugue:fugue:3.0.0'
+    compile 'io.atlassian.util.concurrent:atlassian-util-concurrent:4.0.0'

 ## Contributors